-Holder of call – more price rises, more profit as can buy under value
+Holder of call – the more a price rises, the higher the profit as can buy under value

-Writer of call – receives premium and hopes prices doesn’t rise or may be forced to sell under value
+Writer of call – receives a premium and hopes the price doesn’t rise or may be forced to sell under value

-Holder of put – more price falls, more profit as can sell over value
+Holder of put – the more a price falls, the higher the profit as can sell over value